 1. Herbert Simon: The design – as – science guy

-If you have ever heard of design described as a process which aims to improve artificial environments into preferred ones then be sure to remember that it came from Mr. Simon.
-This man believed that our world is made up of ‘artifice’; unnatural objects create by man.
+If you have ever heard of design described as a process which aims to improve existing environments into preferred ones then be sure to remember that it came from Mr. Simon.
+This man believed that our world is made up of ‘artifice’; objects create by man.
 His most notable book titled, The Sciences of the Artificial, analyses in great depth (from economics through to psychology) of the artificial world we have

 As a result, Simon concludes that the ultimate artifice known to man is in fact the human brain.
 A whole chapter is devoted to the psychological justification of this concept; drawing comparisons between a computer and the human brain, but i wont elaborate on the justifications of that here.